 Identify Relevant KPI

 These indicators allow you to measure the actions you execute and their effect.
-Analytic tools like FoxMetrics comes handy in measuring your KPIs to optimize your campaigns.
+Analytic tools like FoxMetrics come in handy in measuring your KPIs to optimize your campaigns.

 Regroup and Measure